patientslikeme/numerology/README.md

 ## Usage

 Adds the format_like method to Numeric.
 Pass a string example of the format you are looking and numerology will attempt to format the number similarly.

+### Features
-Currently the gem supports adding comma's, significant figures and leading 0's.
+Currently the gem supports the following formatting options.
 Patches to add other formatting features are welcomed.

+* Thousands separators.
+* Significant digits
+* Leading 0's

+### Examples

 ```ruby
 num = 123456